To search the directory use the find command. (Ctrl + F or Cmd + F)

 Room Entry and Room Search Policy

-- The guidelines outlined for entry and search at the university are intended for internal protection and control; however, nothing herein can limit the ability of a bona fide law enforcement or judicial agency from seeking and obtaining legal search warrants for use on the university campus.
+The guidelines outlined for entry and search at the university are intended for internal protection and control; however, nothing herein can limit the ability of a bonafide law enforcement or judicial agency from seeking and obtaining legal search warrants for use on the university campus.
 Section 3342-4-05.1 of the Kent State Policy Register shall govern the room entry and room search policy.

-B: “Room search” is defined as a formal seeking out of evidence for reasonable cause that one of the conditions for room search has been violated.
+“Room entry” is defined as entrance to a student’s room to fulfill the duties of authorized personnel.
+“Room search” is defined as a formal seeking out of evidence for reasonable cause that one of the conditions for room search has been violated.

-- Residence Services professional staff enter a student’s room to enforce university policy(s).
+- University Housing professional staff may enter a student’s room to enforce university policy or policies.

 The following personnel shall be authorized to enter residence hall student rooms under the conditions prescribed above: